 Why Do We Have a Holiday For Martin Luther King?

-The bill first came for the vote in US House of Representatives in 1979.
+The bill first came for the vote in the US House of Representatives in 1979.
 However, it falls short of five votes for passage qualification.

 There were two main opponent arguments of the bill.
-The first argument was the affiliation of high cost with the paid leave and the second argument was the matter of honor to a private citizen.
+The first argument was the affiliation of high cost with the paid leave, and the second argument was the matter of honor to a private citizen.

 Six million signatures collected resulting in a strong petition to Congress to pass the law for the national holiday on King’s birthday.